imgag/ClinCNV/doc/somatic_CNA_analysis.md

 When more than 2 clones are presented 2D heatmap representation becomes non relevant.
 You can check the full clonal structure at barplots.

+At X axis of this barplot you can see all the potential purities we've investigated.
+At Y axis - length in MB.
+Each purity has 4 bars: brown for copy-number neutral changes (loss of heterozygosity), blue - for duplication of copy number 3 and 4, dark blue - duplications of high copy number, red - for deletions.
+White marks at barplot shows lengths of variants.
+Number on top of the bar shows the number of variants.

+In this particular tumor we can see one major clone with purity of 0.325.
+It contains 3 duplication of copy number 3 or 4 (blue bar) and 3 deletions (red bar).
 ![Barplot of clonal landscape][barplot_one_clone]

+In this tumor we can see 2 clones: major with purity 0.775 and minor with purity 0.175.
+Small clone contains only duplications of small copy number (7 in total) and big clone - only deletions (four cases).
 ![Barplot of clonal landscape][barplot_two_clone]

+And in this example we see 3 clones at 0.3, 0.4 and 0.725, all of them have different variants, only the smallest clone has duplications of high copy numbers (>4) and all clones have copy-number neutral LOH events.
 ![Barplot of clonal landscape][barplot_multiple_clone]